 There are more than 200 trigger words in the English language that have to be mastered, but once this is done the student has developed a working arsenal of sight words – words that are both recognised and understood as soon as they are seen.

 The other goal is that the student has learned a method that can be applied to any word or concept.
 Davis Symbol Mastery can also be used to master the vocabulary of any subject.
 The word ‘polygon’ or ‘cytoplasm’ can be mastered even more easily than the word ‘by.’
 As the student grows older, they have a method that will enable them to master any concept that causes problems.

 To help dyslexic students master the mechanics of reading, and increase reading speed and comprehension, we use a set of three techniques: Spell-Reading, Sweep-Sweep-Spell, and Picture-at-Punctuation.
 One problem that dyslexics have is that it is not natural for them to sound out words letter by letter, or even track the letters of a word from left-to-right, taking in one letter at a time.

 As picture thinkers, they want to look at all the words at once.
 Their struggle to sound out written words leaves them unable to comprehend written material and usually necessitate re-reading the same text numerous times often at the cost of severe headaches.
 The exercises I use allow dyslexics a way to quickly, comfortably and easily learn to visually track, decode, and comprehend written material using their natural abilities.

-A detailed explanation of the Davis Theory of dyslexic thinking and development as well as a step-by-step instructions for the Basic Davis Methods can be found in the book The Gift of Dyslexia, you can find the link below in the further reading section.
+A detailed explanation of the Davis Theory of dyslexic thinking and development as well as a step-by-step instructions for the Basic Davis Methods can be found in the book The Gift of Dyslexia, you can find the link in the further reading section on my main site.